victorchabbert/mini-leadscore/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+You can run `python -m SimpleHTTPServer` in the dist folder for a quick server.
+If you do so, don't forget to change the API path and base in the prod environment config!

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).